MaaS-YT/.github/README.md

 Before AI, I spent years running **PLC/HMI/SCADA** systems and building physical infrastructure — solar trackers, automation lines, hybrid solar-EV systems.
 That background shapes how I approach software now: I want to know what's happening at the layer underneath, not just how to call the API.

-I also founded **[SAiR](https://github.com/SAIR-Org)**, a free, open-source AI research and education initiative that has trained 300+ engineers across 5 African countries.
+I also founded **[SAiR](https://github.com/SAIR-Org)** (سير — "walking on a road"), a free, project-based AI education org that started in Sudan and is now open to learners across Africa, the Middle East, and the Global South.
+200+ students have gone through it, and the flagship cohort didn't just learn attention mechanisms from a slide — they built **[miniGPT](https://github.com/SAIR-Org/miniGPT)**, a full GPT trained and served end-to-end, from tokenizer to web UI, with 39 passing tests.

-This channel — and this org — is where I document the same kind of hands-on, underneath-the-hood work, applied to modern AI systems: MLOps, inference engines, and Python internals.
+That's the same standard this channel holds itself to: don't just explain the concept, ship the working system.
+This org is where I document that process for MLOps, inference engines, and Python internals.

 > **Full background, production numbers, and project list → [my portfolio](https://silvaxxx1.github.io/MyWebsite/)**